 To make the cake:

-- Preheat oven to 350 F, and spray and line a sheet cake pan with parchment paper.
-Can also use a 9x13 pan or three 8" rounds if preferred.
+- Preheat oven to 325 F, and spray or line a sheet cake pan with parchment paper.
+(Can also use a 9x13 pan or three 8" rounds if preferred.)

-- In a medium bowl fitted with a paddle attachment, cream butter and sugar together until light and fluffy, about 3-4 minutes.
+- In a medium bowl fitted with a paddle attachment, cream butter and sugar together until light and fluffy, about 2-3 minutes.
+Add vanilla and eggs and mix on high for about another 2-3 minutes.

-- Add the dry ingredients, alternating with the milk and vanilla, in three parts.
+- Add the dry ingredients, alternating with the milk, in three parts.

 - Pour the batter into the large sheet cake pan, 9x13, or split between three 8" rounds.
 If splitting between 3 pans, it will be roughtly 470g each pan.